freewayprojects/linux-server-initial-setup-guide/README.md

 For the purposes of this guide we are going to carry out the initial set up on a server which has the FQDN of server1.example.com

+We are going to assume that the initial user account which was set up has a username of 'admin'.

 # Prerequisites

 The initial Linux server installation should have been completed.
 This could be any distribution or version of Linux - this guide is intended to be generic as well as having distribution/version specific code snippets.